-So, for example, if you write for freelancers and you want to talk about the deep frustration of having first-class skills but no clients, don’t simply describe the feelings – compare the situation to being a superhero who’s forbidden to use their special powers.
+So, for example, if you write for freelancers and you want to talk about the deep frustration of having first-class skills but no clients, don’t simply describe the feelings – use power words to compare the situation to being a superhero who’s forbidden to use their special powers.

 Find the right analogy and you’ll conjure emotions more quickly and intensely than a simple description could ever achieve.